mintu07ruet/mintu07ruet/README.md

-I am Transportation Engineering PhD student of University of Texas at Arlington, Texas, USA.
+I have completed my PhD in Transportation Engineering from University of Texas at Arlington, Texas; MS from University of Hawaii at Manoa, and BS on Civil Engineering from Rajshahi University of Engineering & Technology, Bangladesh.
 I study and do research on Transporation Engineering data with advanced machine learning algorithm
 <!---

 --->